RubixML/ML/README.md

 ```

 ### Extra Tree Classifier
-n Extremely Randomized Classification Tree, Extra Trees differ from standard [Classification Trees](#classification-tree) in that they choose a random split drawn from a set max features, rather than the *best* split.
-Extra Trees work great in Ensembles such as [Random Forest](#random-forest) or [AdaBoost](#adaboost) as the *weak learner* or they can be used on their own.
+An *Extremely Randomized* Classification Tree, these trees differ from standard [Classification Trees](#classification-tree) in that they choose a split drawn from a set random set determined by *max features*, rather than searching the entire column.
+Extra Trees work well in ensembles such as [Random Forest](#random-forest) or [AdaBoost](#adaboost) as the *weak learner* or they can be used on their own.
 The strength of Extra Trees are computational efficiency as well as increasing variance of the prediction (if that is desired).

+> **Note**: Decision tree based algorithms can handle both categorical and continuous features at the same time.

 ##### Supervised | Learner | Probabilistic | Verbose | Persistable

-##### Parameters:
+#### Parameters:
 | # | Param | Default | Type | Description |
 |--|--|--|--|--|
 | 1 | max depth | PHP_INT_MAX | int | The maximum depth of a branch. |